 Activism and Takeovers

-Keywords: free-rider problem, hedge fund activism, takeover activism, tender offers, market for corporate control, blockholders, M&A
+Keywords: Hedge fund activism, takeover activism, merger activism, hostile takeovers, tender offers, market for corporate influence, market for corporate control, blockholders

 JEL Classification: G34, G23